JasonHaebel/Freight-Model/README.md

 5. Create factor list {1,2,3} for difficulty of delivery.
 1 = normal, 2 = difficult, 3 = very difficult

+6. Must check if a customer has more than one location and further prompt

 Comments:
 Need to figure out pricing for customers and trucking.
 Need to figure out how to calculate distance by zip code.